- Orientation Schedule and Activities

-What is the cost for the online orientation?
+What is the cost of the online orientation?

-Orientation fees are determined by many different factors and the reduced cost returns expenses beyond housing and meals.
-Orientation sessions will continue to provide robust programming over three days (freshman sessions) and two days (transfer sessions) for incoming students.
-The fee for the new orientation format includes, but is not limited to: operational costs, hardware, software and personnel to support online learning, student personnel, Longhorn Welcome, and swag distributed to students (note: includes your new student t-shirt and bag; these items will be distributed at a later date).
+The fee for the new orientation format includes, but is not limited to: operational costs, hardware, software and personnel to support online learning, student personnel, and swag distributed to students

 When do I pay for my session?